appacademy/SWEO-Part-Time-Resources/2-Module/5-week/3-day/README.md

 - Take it one step at time.
 Use smaller examples first (empty node, then root node, then root node with 1 child, 2 child, etc...)
 - Ask questions!

+- Remember that staring and `only analyzing` the solution isn't going to help us solve it.
+We must try it ourselves without reference even if we already saw the solution.
+This confirms that we can do it.